 The Ohio University Sports Business Association

 The Ohio University Sports Business Association (SBA) helps connect aspiring sport professionals through sport-based opportunities, meetings, and social events.
+The organization is comprised of individuals who aim to broaden their academic experience through networking and practical experiences within and outside of Ohio University.

 Women in Sports